vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_shared_pref_reading_login_data.html.md

 <pre>String usernameValue = username.getText().toString();</pre>

-`toString()` function converts the text value to string.
+`toString()` method converts the text value to string.

 ### Assignment - read username & password in java code

-You should now write code inside `onClick()` function to get username & password in the java code.
+You should now write code inside `onClick()` method to get username & password in the java code.
 You can log the values & check them in LogCat by doing

      Log.d("Codelearn", "username caught - " + username)